-Tutorial - rewrap Canon DSLR mov files in MP4 container 4 better edit
+Tutorial - rewrap Canon DSLR mov files in MP4container 4 better editing

 This is my summary of how to remux Canon DSLR mov files into a MP4 container, using the ffmpeg command line utility.

 The instructions are simplified because I am no programmer.
 This method works well, it is very quick, much quicker than recoding/transcoding/converting.

 I went this why because I had been having trouble with mov files myself, confirmed after reading many threads around the internet reporting Vegas will get sluggish if there are too many mov files on the timeline.

 I was looking for a quick and cheap way to remux (rewrap) HD files from my Canon DSLR so that I could edit with less lag in Vegas.

 FFMPEG is a command line program, and the command line given in this post does batch remuxing of multiple files.
 Remux differs from recoding/encoding/transcoding in that it does not involve taking the stream out of the container, decoding it and then encoding it again, to pack it into the same or a different container.

 Remuxing means you take whatever streams are inside the original container ("mov" in this case)and just put them verbatim into the alternative ("MP4" in this case)container.
 Remux is like "cut and paste", recoding/encoding/transcoding is like "cut, translate and paste"